Posted March 20, 2017

 In a remote location, the expense of getting the slightly damaged (but no longer legally flyable) plane to the maintenance hangar can easily run into truckloads of money.
 A nicked propeller or a crunched wheel strut on an island is enough to ruin your whole day, and your checkbook.

 Last summer, as we practiced maneuvers over Belfast in preparation for my check-ride (final licensing exam), Sandy Reynolds, my instructor, started in with that business about flying to Matinicus.
 However, he said it with a twinkle in his eye, knowing that it would get me going.
 All through my training with Sandy he’d come up with subjects for random idle conversation, and spring the questions and the chit-chat on me when I was supposed to be busy aviating, navigating and communicating on the radio.
 He’d go on about any trivia—the Byzantine Empire, anything—just to see if I’d get distracted.
 I learned to say, “Hang on a minute, Sandy, I’m kind of busy.”
 That was what I was supposed to say.

 This time I just grinned back at him and said, “You know, Sandy, I can weld a little, too.
 You don’t see me working on submarines.”

-Eva Murray lives on Matinicus year-round, where she writes, runs a seasonal bakery, volunteers as an EMT, and runs the island’s solid waste/recycling program.
+Eva Murray lives on Matinicus year-round, where she writes, volunteers as an EMT, and runs the island’s solid waste/recycling program.
 She is the author of three books, most recently Island Birthday, an illustrated childrens book, which shines a light on the logistics challenges and the close-knit communities any islander might experience.